1983 American League Championship Series: Broadcasting

+On television, NBC Sports broadcast the series in the United States, concurrent with its coverage of the NLCS.
+Local coverage of the series was also provided by the White Sox and Orioles' respective flagship stations: Then-independent WFLD-TV in Chicago and then-NBC affiliate WMAR-TV in Baltimore, with the latter station pre-empting NBC's network coverage in favor of its own.

-1983 marked the last time that local telecasts of League Championship Series games were allowed.
-In 1982, Major League Baseball recognized a problem with this due to the emergence of cable superstations such as WTBS in Atlanta and WGN-TV in Chicago.
-When TBS tried to petition for the right to do a "local" Braves broadcast of the 1982 NLCS, Major League Baseball got a Philadelphia federal court to ban them on the grounds that as a cable superstation, TBS couldn't have a nationwide telecast competing with ABC's.
+The 1983 postseason marked the last time that local telecasts of League Championship Series games were allowed.
+In 1982, MLB recognized a problem with this due to the emergence of cable superstations such as WTBS in Atlanta and WGN-TV in Chicago.
+When TBS tried to petition for the right to do a "local" Braves broadcast of the 1982 NLCS, MLB got a Philadelphia federal court to ban them on the grounds that as a cable superstation, TBS couldn't have a nationwide telecast competing with ABC's.

 Aftermath

-The Orioles would finish off the job, beating a veteran Philadelphia Phillies ballclub in a competitive five games in the World Series.
-The Orioles never seriously contended in the AL East again until 1989, and did not get back to the playoffs until after the realignment of 1994 created a three-division format and wild-card.
-As of 2022, the city still awaits a return to the World Series.
+The Orioles would go on to win the World Series, beating a veteran Philadelphia Phillies ballclub in a competitive five games in the World Series.
+Despite a return from all-time franchise wins leading manager Earl Weaver in 1985-1986, the Orioles never seriously contended in the AL East again until 1989, and did not get back to the playoffs until 1996.
+By 1996, MLB had created a three-division format and wild-card (best non-division winning record), thus the Orioles did not win the AL East in 1996, but still qualified for the postseason via the wild card.
+As of 2024, Baltimore has yet to return to the World Series.

 The 1983 White Sox success was also short-lived.
 The team did not win 90 games again until 1990 nor make a playoff until 1993.
-By that time, Tony La Russa was winning pennants and a World Series managing the Oakland Athletics, Carlton Fisk was 42 years old still playing at a high level with the team, Harold Baines was in Texas playing for the Rangers, and Ron Kittle finished the season in Baltimore.
+By that time, Carlton Fisk was 42 years old still playing at a high level with the team, Tony La Russa had won pennants and a World Series managing the Oakland Athletics, Harold Baines was in Texas playing for the Rangers, and Ron Kittle finished the season in Baltimore.
 1990 was also the team's last year playing at Comiskey Park.
-The White Sox success in 1983, coupled with their lack of success in the seasons preceding and following it, put them in the conversation of one of baseball's best one-season wonders.
+The White Sox success in 1983, coupled with their mediocrity in the seasons preceding and following it, ultimately made the 1983 season an anomaly.

-34 years after being let go by the White Sox, Tony La Russa was hired to be the team's manager again in 2020 at the age 76 years old.
-In between those 34 years, La Russa won three World Series with the Oakland Athletics in 1989 and St. Louis Cardinals in 2006 and 2011.
-He was also inducted into the National Baseball Hall of Fame in 2014, so his return made him the first manager in baseball history to manage a team after being elected to the National Baseball Hall of Fame.
-He managed two seasons with the club, winning a division title in 2021 before repeating himself in the 2021 American League Division Series that saw Chicago lose in four games.
+Like Earl Weaver, La Russa would retire and later return to managing.
+34 years after being let go by the White Sox, La Russa was hired to be the team's manager again in 2020 at age 76.
+In the interim, La Russa won three World Series with Oakland in 1989 and the St. Louis Cardinals in 2006 and 2011.
+He was also inducted into the Baseball Hall of Fame in 2014, so his return made him the first manager in baseball history to manage a team after being enshrined in the Hall of Fame.
+He managed two seasons with the club, winning a division title in 2021 before losing the American League Division Series to the Houston Astros.